WangLab-SCSIO/Prophage_Tracer/README.md

 #### Notes
 1. `prophage_tracer.sh` is used for chromosome-level genomes. `prophage_tracer_WGS.sh` can be used for chromosome-level and contig-level genomes.
 However, using prophage_tracer_WGS.sh for analysis of chromosome-level  genomes would be slow.
 2. If a prophage is seperated into two or more contigs, the predicted prophage size might be smaller than the true size.
+3. If you have gerenated an SAM file using samtools, our script can be equally used to predict propahges on Windows 10 with Git Bash and blastn (`ncbi-blast-2.6.0+-win64.exe`) installed.
+For installing Git Bash and blastn in Windows 10, please refer to https://git-scm.com/downloads and https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.6.0/.

 Using `generate_DNA.sh` for generating simulated genomes resulted from prophage excision
 ------